MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/custom-define-sms-account.md

 ms.custom: bap-template
 ---

-# Define an extended configuration entity for the SMS instance account
+# Define an extended configuration entity for the channel instance account

 When you create a custom SMS channel, you need to define an entity to represent the extended configuration for the *channel instance account* (**msdyn_channelinstanceaccount**).
 For example, you might have a **MessageBird** account for which you've enabled multiple phone numbers.
 The channel instance account has a 1:N relationship with the [channel instances you created](custom-define-sms-instance.md) (in this example, the **MessageBird** phone numbers).

-> [!IMPORTANT]
-> To allow Dynamics 365 Sales to access the extended configuration entity during submission, you need to add **Read** privileges for the extended configuration entity to the **Cxp Channel Definitions Services User** role.

 For each custom SMS channel solution, you need to: